straubt1/terraform-run-task/README.md

 TERRAFORM_API_TOKEN=your_hcp_terraform_api_token_here
 ```

-This will be set when running the Task commands (or you can `export` yourself).
+This will be set when running the Task commands (or you can export it yourself).

 ### Step 1: Build and Run the Server